5 Warranty Myths That Big Retailers Don’t Want You To Know About

 Bottom line

-Look for a warranty that’s up front about what’s covered and is easy to understand.
+Look for an upfront warranty about what’s covered and is easy to understand.

-Myth 4: Filing a warranty claim is easy.
+Warranty Myth 4 – Filing a warranty claim is easy.

 Reality: Today, we are accustomed to handling things fast.
 However, filing a warranty claim is often a frustrating, arduous task.
 Retailers make the process very difficult for consumers.

 To start, you need to save all your paperwork.
 Then, you have to get approved for warranty-covered repairs.
-Even after that, though, there are still ways that this situation can be difficult:
+Even after that, though, there are still ways that this situation can be tricky:

-• Waiting for repairs, leaving you stuck with a faulty device for several days.
+- Waiting for repairs leaves you stuck with a faulty device for several days.

-• The quality of the repairs makes you want to hit the undo button.
-According to Consumer Reports, 1 in 5 people are not satisfied with their repairs under an extended warranty.
+- The quality of the repairs makes you want to hit the undo button.
+According to Consumer Reports, 1 in 5 people are unsatisfied with their repairs under an extended warranty.

 Bottom line

 Retailers don’t make it easy for customers to get help from their warranties.
-Instead of buying a warranty from a retailer, you might be better off just saving the money and hiring your own repair person or asking a handy friend for help.
+Instead of buying a warranty from a retailer, you might be better off saving money and hiring your repair person or asking a handy friend for help.
 Or, look for newer, alternative options.

-Myth 5: The only way to buy a warranty is from the retailer.
+Warranty Myth 5 – The only way to buy a warranty is from the retailer

 Reality: You do not have to buy your warranty from the retailer where you purchased your product.
 You have other options when deciding whether to buy a warranty.

 We’ve all been there.
-The salespeople know just how to put the pressure on you to sign up for the extended warranty—especially at the point of purchase.
+The salespeople know how to pressure you to sign up for the extended warranty, especially at the point of purchase.

-Don’t do it!
+Please don’t do it!
 You don’t have to sign up for the big box retailer’s warranty.
-Nor do you have to purchase a warranty from an online retailer on the day you purchase the product.
+You do not have to purchase a warranty from an online retailer when you buy the product.
 You have other options!

 Option 1